The Thomas Pages homepage

 •

-Another example of this value of taking the sociopolitical circumstance of the first readers into account is the wording of the Bible's absolute assurance that nothing shall separate God's people from His love.
+Another example of this value of taking the socio-political circumstance of the first readers into account is the wording of the Bible's absolute assurance that nothing shall separate God's people from His love.
 The Apostle Paul writes to the Roman Christians:

-"For I am sure that neither death nor life, ... nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord."
-(Rom.
-8:38-39).
+"For I am sure that neither death nor life, ...nor height nor depth, nor anything else in all creation,

 'height' =